What is Lessor vs Lessee?

 There are two main parties in a lease agreement, and every finance professional needs to know how to differentiate between the lessor vs lessee.
-A lease is a contractual arrangement where one party called the lessor provides an asset for use by the other party, referred to as lessee, based on periodic payments for an agreed period.
-The lessee pays for the usage of the asset or property, while the lessor receives payments from the lessor for the usage of the asset or property.
+A lease is a contractual arrangement where one party, called the lessor, provides an asset for use by the other party, referred to as the lessee, based on periodic payments for an agreed period.
+The lessee pays the lessor for the usage of the asset or property.

-Leasing an asset is often a more economical option than purchasing the actual asset because leasing is comparable to renting the asset for a specific period.
-The lessee pays a cost that is lower than the cost of purchasing the asset.
-The arrangement between these two parties is entered into a lease agreement, which is a contractual document signed by both parties.
+Leasing an asset is often a more economical option than purchasing the actual asset because it requires a much lower cash outlay.
+Lessor vs lessee – the arrangement between these two parties is entered into a lease agreement, which is a contractual document signed by both parties.

-There are two main parties in a lease agreement, and they include:
+There are two principal parties in a lease agreement.

 The lessor is the legal owner of the asset or property, and he gives the lessee the right to use or occupy the asset or property for a specific period.
 During the contract, the lessor retains the right of ownership of the property and is entitled to receive periodic payments from the lessee based on their initial agreement.
 He must also be compensated for any losses incurred during the contract due to damage or misuse of the asset in question.
 If the asset is sold, the lessor must authorize such a transaction and is entitled to receive any financial gains resulting from the sale.

-The lessee is the party who gets the right to use an asset for a specific period and pays periodic payments to the lessor based on their initial agreement.
-The contents of the agreement are contained in the lease agreement that is signed by both parties.
-The length of the lease period depends on the type of asset or property.
+The lessee is the party who gets the right to use an asset for a specific period and makes periodic payments to the lessor based on their initial agreement.
+The length of the lease period often depends at least partially on the type of asset or property.
 For example, the lease of land to set up a manufacturing plant may be for a longer period than the lease of equipment or a vehicle.

-In the duration of the lease period, the lessee is responsible for taking care of the asset and conducting regular maintenance in case the subject of the lease is equipment or machinery.
-If the subject of the lease is an apartment, the lessee must not carry out any structural changes without the permission of the lessor.
-Any damages on the property must be repaired before the expiry of the contract.
-If the lessee fails to repair or replace any broken fixtures, the lessor has the right to charge the amount of the repairs to the lessee as per the lease agreement.
+For the duration of the lease period, the lessee is responsible for taking care of the asset and conducting regular maintenance as necessary.
+If the subject of the lease is an apartment, the lessee must not make any structural changes without the permission of the lessor.
+Any damages to the property must be repaired before the expiry of the contract.
+If the lessee fails to make needed repairs or replace any broken fixtures, the lessor has the right to charge the amount of the repairs to the lessee as per the lease agreement.

-The following are the three types of lease agreements:
+The following are three types of lease agreements:

-Operating lease is a type of lease where the lessor retains all the benefits and responsibilities associated with the asset.
-The lessor is in charge of the maintenance and other operating expenses.
+An operating lease is a type of lease where the lessor retains all the benefits and responsibilities associated with ownership of the asset.
+The lessor is in charge of covering everyday operating expenses (such as buying ink for a printer).
 The lessee uses the asset or equipment for a fixed portion of the asset’s life and does not bear the cost of maintenance.
-Unlike in a capital lease agreement, the lessee does not record the asset in the balance sheet in an operating lease agreement.
+Unlike in a capital lease agreement, the lessee does not record the asset on the balance sheet.